 Opening act: The Meters

-Still more about the Stones in San Antonio 1975 (from Mysa)
+Never-before-seen photos of Rolling Stones on display in San Antonio (from Mysa)

-The Rolling Stones’ 1975 Tour: Baptized in Baton Rouge, Castrated in San Antone (from Rolling Stone magazine)
+The Rolling Stones’ 1975 Tour: Baptized in Baton Rouge, Castrated in San Antone (from Rolling Stone)

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!